Fire and rescue services

 Avoid:

-Take extra care around the time of Friday prayers.
+Take extra care around the time of Friday prayers, periods of mourning and religious anniversaries and festivals.

 If you're in an affected area: